svilupp/svilupp.github.io/scratchpad/running_70bn_parameter_llm.md

 This exploration into running large language models locally is just a glimpse into the potential of AI and how it's being democratized.
 It's a testament to the power of open-source software and the continuous innovation in the field of AI and data science.
 Stay tuned for more amazing developments!

-EDIT: Yes, we do need a nicer integration between PromptingTools.jl and Llama.jl.
+PS: Yes, we do need a nicer integration between PromptingTools.jl and Llama.jl.
 I'm already working on it.
 Stay tuned!